sychan/kb_sdk_docs/source/tutorial/6_inputsoutputs.rst

 .. note::

-    For historical reasons, in the user interface, methods and apps are synonymous.
+    For historical reasons, in the user interface, modules and apps are synonymous.

 View |UIspec_link| for more information and options.